cucapra/protocols/well-formedness.md

 ## Static checks
 - Local variable definitions in function bodies are forbidden.
 - All function arguments are immutable.
+- We also check that assignments, assertions and conditionals (`if` and `while`) abide by the grammars discussed below.
+These grammars are designed in order to make it tractable to reconstruct transcations from a waveform and `.prot` file (which is what the monitor does)

 ### Grammar for assignments
 - In assignments `LHS := RHS`, `LHS` & `RHS` must conform to the following grammar: